postgres/postgres/README.md

 SELECT pg_tde_set_principal_key('my-principal-key','file');
 ```

 7. You are all set to create encrypted tables.
-For that, specify `USING pg_tde` in the `CREATE TABLE` statement.
+For that, specify `USING pg_tde_basic` access method in the `CREATE TABLE` statement.
 **For example**:
 ```sql
 CREATE TABLE albums (